HunterG003/HunterG003/README.md

 ## Hi there 👋
+I'm Hunter.
+I am currently working as a banker and trying to transition into a data based role.
+I enjoy working with data and numbers to find insights from our data filled world.

 <!--
 **HunterG003/HunterG003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.